Phase transitions above the upper critical dimension: The case of Free Boundary Conditions

-Other quantities (temperature shift, correlation length, correlation function) are also reported in~\cite{flore2016} (and partially collected here) and, although perfectible, all numerical results at $T_c$ support option 3 above (and confirm Q scaling at $T_L$).
+Other quantities (temperature shift, correlation length, correlation function) are also reported in~\cite{flore2016} and, although perfectible, all numerical results at $T_c$ support option 3 above (and confirm Q scaling at $T_L$).

 The picture now is the following: {\emph{Either}} we study physical quantities which are related to the {Q modes} or those related to the G modes.
 In the first case, which is expected at $T_L$, the DIV has to be taken into account and Q scaling rules (option 2 in Table~\ref{table11}).
 In the second case, which holds at $T_c$, {$u$ is not dangerous} and the physics is controlled by the GFP (option 3 in Table~\ref{table11}).
 The exponents there are those collected in Table~\ref{tabGaussian}, {\it and not Landau exponents} collected in Table~\ref{tab2}.
 There still remains to understand why quantities at $T_c$ averaged over all modes in FBC obey G scaling rather than Q scaling.
 This is surprising, since average properties are dominated by Q modes.
 We believe that the reason is entirely due to the behaviour of the shift of the pseudo-critical temperature $t_L=T_c-T_L$.
 It was indeed shown already in Ref.~\cite{PhysRevB.32.7594} that \be t_L\sim L^{-2} \ee for the Ising model with FBC's above its upper critical dimension, while $t_L\sim L^{-d/2}$ for PBC's.
 In both cases, the rounding is still governed by the exponent $d/2$, hence we observe that in FBC's, the shift is much larger than the rounding, and $T_c>T_L$.
 This means that at $T_c$, the finite system is effectively disordered.
 As a consequence, the average order parameter profile {\em at $T_c$} is essentially vanishing and Q modes, like G modes have negligible contributions at that temperature, like in the high temperature phase.
-In a sense, the variable $u$ is not able to render the zero mode order parameter dominant.
+We believe that this could be the origin of the observed FSS for FBC's and, in a sense, the variable $u$ is not able to render the zero mode order parameter dominant.

 This could be the end of the story but for the fact that the above interpretations in the energy sector (internal energy and specific heat) don't match the recent numerical observations of Lundow and Markstr\"om in (\ref{E177}).
 These measurements disagree with all three options: Q scaling, G scaling and also the less likely Landau scaling.
 The fourth option of a crossover does not do the job {either.} For the internal energy, it would predict a competition between terms in $L^{-2.5}$ and $L^{-3}$, and for the specific heat, $L^0$ would compete with $L^{-0.5}$.
 Of course the numerical determination of the internal energy and of the specific heat is known to be made difficult by the presence of important regular contributions, so there is still work to do there.